Long-Lived Particles and the Quiet Sun: Neutrino upscattering - Transition Dipole

 and

 Here, $F_1$ and $F_2$ are electromagnetic form factors, $\mu_n$ is the magnetic moment of the nucleon in question, $E_r$ is the recoil energy, and $m_p$ is the proton mass \cite{Borah:2020gte, PhysRevC.69.022201}.
 Since the neutrino energy is much less than the proton mass, the HNL energy $E_{N}$ is nearly identical to the neutrino energy $E_{\nu}$.
 Thus, the flux of HNLs has similar features to the solar neutrino flux (see \cref{fig:Dipole_HNL_Flux}).
+Note that for the parameters considered, the flux of HNLs is $\sim$7 orders of magnitude below the solar neutrino flux, so we do not expect upscattering to have a noticeable effect on solar neutrino detection.
+The downscattering rate of HNLs will similarly be small, so we do not consider any scattering after production.

 The HNL has decay channels $N \rightarrow \nu_{\alpha} \gamma$.
-We consider the $\nu$ to be massless, and the decays to be isotropic in the rest frame of the HNL.\footnote{In complete generality the HNL may have some angular correlation with its polarization, but this depends on the details of the model e.g.\ Dirac vs.\ Majorana neutrinos \cite{Balantekin:2018ukw} and we neglect this in what follows.} The decay length is calculated as
+We consider the $\nu$ to be massless, and the decays to be isotropic in the rest frame of the HNL.\footnote{In complete generality the HNL may have some angular correlation with its polarization, but this depends on the details of the model e.g.\ Dirac vs.\ Majorana neutrinos \cite{Balantekin:2018ukw} and we neglect this in what follows.} Using the relativistic quantities $\gamma = E_N/m_N$ and $\beta = \sqrt{1 - m_{N}^2/E_{N}^2}$, the decay length is calculated as

 The Monte Carlo simulation samples locations for $N$ decays along with the energy and direction of the decay photon.
 This is used to calculate the resulting photon flux with respect to energy and angle observed by RHESSI.
-We consider opening angles of $1^{\circ}$ and $90^{\circ}$, where we reject all photons arriving at larger angles.
+We consider opening angles for HNL decay photons of $1^{\circ}$ and $90^{\circ}$, where we reject all photons arriving at larger angles.
+The true opening angle is expected to be an energy-dependent value between these two angles, but a full analysis is beyond the scope of this paper.
 The background flux observed by RHESSI is calculated by using the reported number of counts and effective area of the front segment (ignoring narrow peaks) \cite{smith2003rhessi}.
 We reject a parameter point if the flux from $N$ decays exceeds the observed flux at any energy (see \cref{fig:Dipole_Photon_Flux}).
+RHESSI has a good energy resolution (3 keV FWHM at energies below 1 MeV, and similar resolutions at higher energies) so we expect the effect to be noticable even if the BSM photon flux only exceeds the background flux for a small range of energies.